-Our permanent herd has special needs that render them ‘unadoptable’ in the traditional sense but with appropriate care, they ALL can have happy and healthy lives.
-Finding other like-minded humans who choose to serve these very special creatures helps us to find loving adoptive homes for many more.
-The majority of our herd are in their golden years (as a matter of fact- most are over 20, some over 30 one over 40!) and require special concentrated pelleted diets to help accommodate for lack of teeth and other age-related health challenges.
-The herd receives integrated health care; from traditional and homeopathic veterinary care to natural hoof care, Reiki energy work, chiropractic, and massage therapy.
-Although the need is great, our herd is small, as we never take on more horses than we can afford to give the utmost care to.
+The sanctuary herd has special needs that render them ‘unadoptable’ in the traditional sense but, with appropriate care, they can have happy and healthy lives.
+Finding other like-minded humans helps us to extend our mission through loving adoptive homes that are screened and supported in the care of these equines.
+The majority of our herd are in their golden years and we respect each equine’s natural progression through life and support their health needs along the way with special feed and integrated health care; from traditional and homeopathic veterinary care to natural hoof care, Reiki energy work, chiropractic, and massage therapy.
+Although the need is great, we never take on more animals than we can afford to give the utmost care to.

-As opposed to traditional rescue, rehab and adopt programs, which aim to rescue able-bodied, young and ridable equines, all of our horses, mules, and donkeys require extra love and care and many of our animals stay with us until they cross the rainbow bridge which means that we will never recoup the expenses through adoption fees.
+As opposed to traditional rescue, rehab and adopt programs, which aim to rescue able-bodied, young and ridable equines, our population requires extra love and care.
+Many stay with us until they cross the rainbow bridge which means that we will never recoup the expenses through adoption fees.
 It is this model which makes the act of sanctuary an expensive ordeal and our reliance on donors is great.
-Some of our special needs equines have gone on to be cherished pasture pals, some have become therapy animals, serving to show the world that to be different is just another beautiful part of being an important player in the world.
+Some of our special needs equines have gone on to be cherished pasture pals, some have become therapy animals, showing the world that to be different is just another beautiful part of being an important player in the world.

 (Note: If you are an Equine practitioner (Therapist or Equine Specialist) and interested in working with us, contact [email protected])